Fear of Anger - Yours and OthersBy Dr. Margaret Paul

 Now I'm no longer afraid of others' anger.
 I still shake inside if the anger is irrational, and now I know the shaking is my inner guidance letting me know that danger is occurring, and I listen carefully to what my inner guidance is telling me.

-The fact that I can now do one of these two things takes away my fear.
+The fact that I can now do one of these two loving actions for myself takes away my fear.
 My inner child knows that I, as a loving adult, am going to take care of the situation so that she isn't hurt by it as she was as a child.

 Fear of Your Anger